 All of the Company's mining properties and related property, plant and equipment are located in Papua New Guinea.
-The Company has deferred amortizing its process plant, equipment under finance lease and mobile fleet until they are ready to be used in mining operations for their intended use.

-The costs associated with ML 150 have been capitalized since December 2016 and were recorded as exploration and evaluation ("E&E") assets before being reclassified to Mineral Properties under Development.
+The costs associated with ML 150 have been capitalized since December 2016 and were reclassified from exploration and evaluation ("E&E") assets to Mineral Properties under Development.
 At December 1, 2016, the Company had completed a preliminary economic assessment ("PEA") showing a positive net present value.
 In addition one of the risks identified, power supply, was mitigated with the five-year power agreement.
 As a result of these factors, ML 150 transitioned from an E&E asset under IFRS 6 to mineral properties, plant and equipment under IAS 16.
 At the time of the transition from exploration and evaluation to plant and equipment, the Company completed an impairment test as required by IFRS 6.
 The impairment test compared the carrying amount of ML 150 to its recoverable amount.
 The recoverable amount is the higher of the fair value less costs of disposal and value in use.
 The Company estimated the recoverable amount based on the fair value less costs of disposal using a discounted cash flow model based on the Company's PEA.
 The significant assumptions that impact the resulting fair value include future gold prices, exchange rates, capital cost estimates, operating cost estimates, estimated reserves and resources and the discount rate.
 Upon completion of the impairment test, the Company concluded there was no impairment.